History of salt: Salt production in England

-Evidence of early neolithic salt pans, dating to 3766–3647 BCE, have been unearthed in Yorkshire.
-Evidence of bronze age production, c.
-1,400 BCE, has been identified in Somerset.
-Iron age production in Hampshire.
-Roman Rock Salt production in Cheshire.
+Evidence of Early Neolithic salt pans, dating to 3766–3647 BCE, has been unearthed in Yorkshire.
+Evidence of Bronze Age production, c.
+1400 BCE, has been identified in Somerset, Iron Age production in Hampshire, and Roman rock salt production in Cheshire.
 Salt was produced from both mines and sea in Medieval England.
-The open-pan salt making method was used along the Lincolnshire coast and in the saltmarshes of Bitterne Manor on the banks of the River Itchen in Hampshire where salt production was a notable industry.
+The open-pan salt making method was used along the Lincolnshire coast and in the salt marshes of Bitterne Manor on the banks of the River Itchen in Hampshire, where salt production was a notable industry.

 Wich and wych are names associated (but not exclusively) with brine springs or wells in England.
-Originally derived from the Latin vicus, meaning "place", by the 11th century use of the 'wich' suffix in placenames was associated with places with a specialised function including that of salt production.
+Originally derived from the Latin vicus, meaning "place", by the 11th century use of the 'wich' suffix in place names was associated with places with a specialised function including that of salt production.
 Several English places carry the suffix and are historically related to salt, including the four Cheshire 'wiches' of Middlewich, Nantwich, Northwich and Leftwich (a small village south of Northwich), and Droitwich in Worcestershire.
 Middlewich, Nantwich, Northwich and Droitwich are known as the "Domesday Wiches" due to their mention in the Domesday Book of 1086, "an indication of the significance of the salt-working towns in the economy of the region, and indeed of the country".
 Salt was very important to Europe because it was hard to trade with Africa and they needed to produce it themselves.

 Salt trade

 Monopolies over salt production and trade were essential aspects of government revenue in imperial China and retained its significance until 20th century.

 During modern times, it became more profitable to sell salted food than pure salt.
 Thus sources of food to salt went hand in hand with salt making.
 The British controlled saltworks in the Bahamas as well as North American cod fisheries.

 The search for oil in the late 19th and early 20th centuries used the technology and methods pioneered by salt miners, even to the degree that they looked for oil where salt domes were located.

 Salt production

-On an industrial scale, salt is produced in one of two principal ways: the evaporation of salt water (brine) or by mining.
-Evaporation can either be solar evaporation or using some heating device.
+On an industrial scale, salt is produced in one of two principal ways: the evaporation of salt water (brine), or mining.
+Evaporation can be by solar evaporation, or using some heating device.